 This is from spring 2019.
-She was sandblasted, painted with epoxy primer and then painted with Seaboost coating in spring 2018.
-We launched her in May 2018 on the west coast, and lifted her up for the winter on December 21st in Stockholm.
-On that cold winter day we wiped the hull clean with cold water and a sponge.
-That was it...and this is exactly how she looked on the morning in March 2019 when she was launched into the water again.
+She was sandblasted, painted with epoxy primer, and then painted with Seaboost coating in spring 2018.
+We launched her in May 2018 on the west coast and lifted her for the winter on December 21st in Stockholm.
+On that cold winter day, we wiped the hull clean with cold water and a sponge.
+That was it...and this is exactly how she looked on the morning in March 2019 when she launched into the water again.

 This is from late October in 2018...after having sailed for some 4-5 months from Oslo to via Denmark, Germany, Latvia, Estonia and Finland to Stockholm, and cleaned the boat with a brush and soft cloth in mid August, we could easily wipe off the hull with our bare hands.

 Earlier in 2018 we cleaned the hull and the SeaBoost Power Brush even fixed the barnacles as they hadn't been there for too long before we noticed them. – – –